-Many MBA applicants feel that they are purchasing a brand when choosing a business school, but the educational experience itself is crucial to your future, and no one will affect your education more than your professors.
+Many MBA applicants feel that they are purchasing a brand when they choose a business school.
+However, the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
 Each Wednesday, we profile a standout professor as identified by students.
-Today, we focus on David Beim from Columbia Business School.
+Today, we focus on David Beim from Columbia Business School (CBS).